jasonmccallister/vscode-dagger/README.md

 1. Open the Dagger panel.
 2. Initialize a project or browse functions.
 3. Execute functions with one click.
-4. Save calls as tasks for reuse.
+4. Save function calls as tasks for reuse.

 ## Contributing